nicklockwood/iCarousel/README.md

     iCarouselOptionSpacing

-The spacing factor applied to the items in the CoverFlow, CoverFlow2 and TimeMachine carousel types.
-This value is multiplied by the item width.
+The spacing between item views.
+This value is multiplied by the item width (or height, if the carousel is vertical) to get the total space between each item, so a value of 1.0 (the default) means no space between views (unless the views already include padding, as they do in many of the example projects).

     iCarouselOptionFadeMin
     iCarouselOptionFadeMax